Looks like you are using an old version of Internet Explorer - Please update your browser

-While each of these positions admits the first (Jesus was crucified) and the last (the tomb was empty) of the minimal facts, none of them can account for the appearances of the risen Savior to more than 500 people, including the skeptics James and Paul.
+While each of these positions admits the first (Jesus was crucified) and the last (the tomb was empty) of the five key evidences, none of them can account for the appearances of the risen Savior to more than 500 people, including the former skeptics James and Paul.
 As such, these highly improbable or impossible hypotheses must depend upon other implausible views, such as the hallucination or vision ideas.
 Thus, the moved body scenarios become weaker and weaker and eventually collapse under the weight of their own inadequacies and the eyewitness testimonies preserved in God’s infallible Scripture.

 Once again we see that the objections to the Resurrection are not based on the evidence.
 Instead, they are founded upon a determined effort to explain away what any open and honest investigator of the details would readily conclude: Jesus rose from the dead.
 Because the implications of this historical event completely destroy anti-Christian belief systems, the critics and skeptics have chosen to cling to ridiculous, baseless, and often self-contradictory proposals so they can continue in their rebellion against the Creator.
 While claiming to be rational, the skeptics have opted for irrational ideas to justify their unbelief.
 To believe in the resurrected Christ is a very reasonable faith.
 To deny the Resurrection, one must either stick his head in the sand or take a blind leap into the dark.